seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Appendices/AppendixD-Evolution-of-Web-Application-Architecture.md

 ---

-## Advantages
+## Why This Worked So Well

+This architecture had many advantages.

 ✅ Simple

 ✅ Secure

-✅ Fast initial load

 ✅ SEO-friendly

 ✅ Direct database access

+✅ Small browser payloads

 ---

-## Problems
+## The Problem

-As applications became interactive, this model struggled.
+As websites evolved into applications, users wanted more.

-Users wanted:
+They wanted:

-* live updates
+* instant interactions,
-* drag-and-drop
+* dashboards,
-* dashboards
+* drag-and-drop,
-* rich forms
+* rich forms,
-* real-time interactions
+* real-time updates,
+* desktop-like experiences.

 The browser needed to become smarter.